Seuthes III

-Seuthes III (Σεύθης, Seuthēs) was a king of Odrysia, a part of Thrace, during the late 4th century BC (securely attested between 324 and 312 BC).
+Seuthes III (Σεύθης, Seuthēs) was a Thracian king of Odrysia, a part of Thrace, during the late 4th century BC (securely attested between 324 and 312 BC).

 Historical background

 Following the campaigns of Philip II in 347–342 BC a significant part of Thrace became subject to Macedon.
 While the three main rulers of Thrace attested during this period of Philip's reign disappear from the sources by the end of the 340s BC, it remains unclear to what extent native Thracian kingship was eliminated.
 The kings of Macedon governed Thrace through military governors (stratēgoi): Alexander son of Aeropus (341–334 BC), Memnon (334–327 BC), Zopyrion (327–325 BC).
 After Philip's death in 336 BC, several Thracian tribes revolted against Philip's son Alexander the Great, who defeated the Getae and King Syrmus of the Triballi.
 Other Thracians sent troops to join Alexander's army, such as the Thracian prince Sitalces, attested as one of Alexander's commanders during his campaign in the East.